 - How much time they’ll have for this activity

-Some easy ways to do that include having the directions pre-written on flip chart paper or a powerpoint slide and asking the group the repeat the steps back to you to make sure everyone understands the activity.
+Some easy ways to do that include having the directions pre-written on flip chart paper or a slide and asking the group the repeat the steps back to you to make sure everyone understands the activity.

 6. Active Listening Is a Favorite Workout

 In an effective group session, everyone will walk out aligned—on the same page and speaking the same language.
 To achieve that, you’ll need to make sure everyone has a chance to be heard and to hear each other.
 The best way to do that is to flex your active listening skills and encourage your group to do the same.

 Mirroring, paraphrasing, and tracking are three tools you can leverage to help you with active listening: